 Under Italian law, the extraordinary shareholders' meeting must resolve upon any amendments to the corporation's articles of association, which amendments must also be filed with the Companies' Register.
-The articles of association may provide for the board of directors' power to carry out other amendments to the corporation's articles of association, as to, inter alia, resolutions regarding the setting-up or closure of the corporation's branch office, simplified mergers (e.g., a merger in which the merging corporation owns all or at least 90% of the share capital of the merged corporation), the indication of whom among the directors has the power to represent the corporation.
+The articles of association may

+Under Delaware law, the stockholders entitled to vote have the power to adopt, amend or repeal By-Laws.
+A corporation may also confer, in its certificate of incorporation, that power upon the board of directors. provide for the board of directors' power to carry out other amendments to the corporation's articles of association, as to, inter alia, resolutions regarding the setting-up or closure of the corporation's branch office, simplified mergers (e.g., a merger in which the merging corporation owns all or at least 90% of the share capital of the merged corporation), the indication of whom among the directors has the power to represent the corporation.